 Many forecasters have relied on a model that has yielded overly optimistic predictions for the economy’s recovery from the Great Recession.
 The standard model has performed poorly because it is ill-suited for dealing with housing cycles, especially those that include speculation-driven housing purchases, unusual levels of mortgage credit, and large international capital flows.

-Vernon L. Smith is a Member of the Board of Advisors for the Independent Institute and Professor of Economics at Chapman University.
+Vernon L. Smith is a member of Independent Institute’s Board of Advisors and Professor of Economics at Chapman University.

 Economic PolicyEconomistsEconomyPhilosophy and Religion